Stargazer-cc/obsidian-tag-group-manager/README-EN.md

 **Q: How do I make real-time added tags appear in already open tag selectors and overview pages?**

-A: In existing tag selectors: Shift+click the cycle icon to refresh the current selector; In tag overview page: Click any group name in sorting mode to refresh.
+A: In existing tag selectors: Shift+click the cycle icon to refresh the current selector; In tag overview page: Click any tag group name to refresh and switch modes.

 **Q: How can I change the color of tag units?**